 |Provisional passport, temporary||SEK 980|

 Payment is made at the time of application.
 All passport offices accept payment by credit- and debit cards.

 You must book a time in advance to apply for a passport or a national ID card.
 New bookable times are released continuously.

-After the application has been approved, the passport or national ID card is normally delivered to the passport office in question within six working days.
+After the application has been approved, the passport or national ID card is normally delivered to a passport office.
 You need to bring your receipt when collecting your passport or national ID card.